phatak-dev/blog/_posts/2020-03-20-test-containers-scala.md

 "com.dimafeng" %% "testcontainers-scala-mysql" % testcontainersScalaVersion % "test",
 {% endhighlight %}

 First dependency is the scala library with scala test integration.
 The second dependency is Mysql specific.
-There is builtin support for a lot more [databases](https://www.testcontainers.org/modules/databases/).
+There is built-in support for a lot more [databases](https://www.testcontainers.org/modules/databases/).

 ### Mixing ForAllTestContainer Trait

-There are mainly two trait to create containers. **ForAllTestContainer** creates a container per test suite. **ForEachTestContainer** creates container for each test case.
+There are mainly two traits to create containers. **ForAllTestContainer** creates a container per test suite. **ForEachTestContainer** creates container for each test case.
 As creating and destroying mysql container for each test case is costly, we will be using the former one for our test cases.

 The below code is used for mixing the above trait in our test cases.